Who's in and who's out? A case study of multimodal CLIP-filtering in DataComp: Discussion

 \subsubsection{OpenAI CLIP is not intended to assess image-text alignment.}

-In our work, we demonstrate instances of stereotypes perpetuated by the CLIP filter when examining common words or intersections of demographic dimensions (Sections \ref{sec:demographic_group:identity:intersections} and \ref{sec:demographic_group:identity:word_stereotypes}), as well as instances of Western bias even when controlling for English text (Sections \ref{sec:western} and \ref{appx:results:english}).
+In our work, we demonstrate instances of stereotypes perpetuated by the CLIP filter when examining common words or intersections of demographic dimensions (Sections \ref{sec:demographic_group:identity:intersections} and \ref{sec:demographic_group:identity:word_stereotypes}), as well as instances of Western bias (\Cref{sec:western}).
 These trends support the notion that the OpenAI CLIP model is not intended to assess \textit{image-text alignment}, as pointed out in prior work on image captioning CLIP evaluations \citep{qiu_gender_2023} and on CLIP classification bias \citep{agarwal_evaluating_2021}.
 Especially because OpenAI CLIP was never designed to be a data filter, much less a filter used to build deployed models \cite{modelcard}, we strongly caution against using CLIP as a filter to build future training datasets.

 It is entirely plausible that OpenAI CLIP is trained on a distribution of data similar to the filtered dataset makeup, which means the CLIP filter may implicitly attempt to replicate its own training dataset.
 Our findings on exclusion amplification confirm this notion, as well-represented classes of data seem to be included at higher rates.
 However, none of this can be confirmed given that the training data for OpenAI CLIP has not been released, nor have the data filtering steps to obtain said training data been formally described~\citep{clip}.
 In other words, the CLIP model is generated by a black-box pipeline, trained on an unknown dataset.
 This results in a black-box filtering model whose behavior is difficult to predict without prohibitively many interactions with it.
-The main advantage of CLIP-filtering here is scale, which embodies the notion of how ``scale beats noise'' presented in \citet{birhane}.
+The main advantage of CLIP-filtering here is automation, which embodies the existing notion of how ``scale beats noise'' as characterized in \citet{birhane}.